s1seven/documentation/docs/demonstration.md

 # Demonstration

-This is a step by step guide to go through the full process of creating a certificate document as JSON file, notarize it on the blockchain and verify the integrity of both delivered documents, the raw JSON file and the
+This is a step by step guide to go through the full process of creating a certificate document as JSON file, notarize it on the blockchain and verify the integrity of both delivered documents, the raw JSON file and the certificate as PDF document.

 ## Step 1: Download sample JSON file

 Download the file [example.json](/_json/example.json ':ignore title :target=_blank').